QiuYukang/5G-LENA/doc/source/nr-module.rst

 NR defines three tables of 4-bit CQIs (see Tables 5.2.2.1-1 to 5.2.2.1-3 in [TS38214]_), each table being associated with one MCS table.

-Note that the PHY abstraction model described in PHY layer section can also be used for link adaptation, i.e., to determine an MCS that satisfies a target transport BLER (e.g., :math:`10\%`) based on the actual channel conditions.
-In that case, for a given set of SINR values, a target transport BLER, an MCS table, and considering a transport block composed of the group of RBs in the band (termed the CSI reference resource [TS38214]_), the highest MCS index that meets the target transport BLER constraint is selected at the UE.
-Such value is then reported through the associated CQI index to the gNB.

 The 'NR' module supports 1) fixing the MCS to a predefined value, both for downlink and uplink transmissions, separately, and 2) two different AMC models for link adaptation:

 * Error model-based: in which the MCS index is selected to meet a target transport BLER (e.g., of at most 0.1)
-* Shannon-based: which chooses the highest MCS that gives a spectral efficiency lower than the one provided by the Shannon rate (using a coefficient of :math:`{-}\ln(5{\times}0.00001)/0.5` to account for the difference in between the theoretical bound and real performance)
+* Shannon-based: which chooses the highest MCS that gives a spectral efficiency lower than the one provided by the Shannon rate

+In the Error model-based AMC, the PHY abstraction model described in PHY layer section is used for link adaptation, i.e., to determine an MCS that satisfies the target transport BLER based on the actual channel conditions.
+In particular, for a given set of SINR values, a target transport BLER, an MCS table, and considering a transport block composed of the group of RBs in the band (termed the CSI reference resource [TS38214]_), the highest MCS index that meets the target transport BLER constraint is selected at the UE.
+Such value is then reported through the associated CQI index to the gNB.

+In the Shannon-based AMC, to compute the Shannon rate we use a coefficient of :math:`{-}\ln(5{\times}0.00001)/0.5` to account for the difference in between the theoretical bound and real performance.

 The AMC model can be configured by the user through the associated attribute.

-Note that link adaptation is done at UE side, and then communicated to the gNB through a CQI index.
+In the 'NR' module, link adaptation is done at the UE side, which selects the MCS index (quantized by 5 bits), and such index is then communicated to the gNB through a CQI index (quantized by 4 bits).